 This target aims significantly to reduce the carbon intensity of our Funds.
-We believe that aiming for a 78% reduction by 2035 is ambitious and will help to position our Funds onto a Paris-aligned trajectory.
+We believe that aiming for a 78% reduction by 2035 is ambitious and will put our Funds on a Paris-aligned trajectory.
 The target is also consistent with the UK Government's legally binding target.
 For the Green Future Fund, we have set a slightly lower target of a 50% reduction by 2035, to reflect the Fund's current carbon positioning.
 For all Funds, the baseline will be 2016, with only two exceptions in the Managed Income Fund and Green Future Fund due to differing inception dates.3